-13 January 2016, Arsenal are playing away at Liverpool.
-The game will eventually finish 3-3, a late Joe Allan equalizer ruining the Arsenal supporters’ hopes of going two points clear at the top of the table.
-But more than the high score line, late drama, and implications for the rest of the season––Arsenal would eventually finish in second, losing the title to Leicester City––this game is remembered for something else.
+It's January of 2016, and Arsenal are playing away at Liverpool.
+The game will eventually finish 3-3, a late Joe Allan equalizer ruining Arsenal supporters’ hopes of going two points clear at the top of the table.
+But more than the high scoreline, late drama, and implications on the rest of the season––Arsenal would eventually finish in second, losing the title to Leicester City––this particular game is remembered for something else.
 It’s remembered for a piece of magic so subtle that you could have blinked and missed it.
 But subtle is a word that sums Mesut Özil up perfectly.

 The 40,000 Liverpool fans fall quiet.
 Mesut Özil has silenced them––not with a goal or an assist, but with a touch.

-The 3-3 draw at Liverpool came during a season in which Özil was at the height of his game.
+The 3-3 draw at Liverpool came during a season in which Özil was at the peak of his powers.
 That season he created 146 chances for his teammates––that is, he played 146 passes that led to attempted shots.
-It was more than any other player across Europe's top five leagues and it was––and still is––more than anyone in Premier League history.
+It was more than any other player across Europe's top five leagues, and it was––and still is––more than anyone else in Premier League history.

 Özil had 19 assists that season, one below the Premier League record.
 What’s more remarkable is that during one 11-game stretch in the middle of the season, he tallied 13 assists.
 No player in Premier League history has assisted anywhere near that number of goals, at that rate, for that long.
 A year after winning the World Cup with his native country Germany, Özil was bossing a league long thought to be inhospitable to the kind of timid, delicate playmaker that he had proven himself to be.
 He was living up to the 42.5 million-pound price tag that Arsenal had paid for him in 2013.
 He was untouchable.
 As it turned out, too untouchable.